delavware/delavware/README.md

 Hi there 👋
 I'm a full stack dev, trying to do his best to improve and be a better person everyday.
 I like technology and how it can help us reach new frontiers that we thought were imposible, and coding is one way to do it.

-🌱 I’m currently learning: React, NodeJS.
+🌱 I’m currently learning: Node.js.
 ⚡ Hobbies: Coding, running, chess, ping pong. -->